wader/bump/README.md

 `semver:^4` or a shorter form like `/[\d.]+/`, `^4` etc.

-A configuration must have exactly one `PIPELINE` but can have multiple `REGEXP` by have additional configuration lines for the same name but by leaving out or specifying the exact same pipeline again.
+A configuration must have exactly one `PIPELINE` but can have multiple `REGEXP` by having additional configuration lines for the same name but by leaving out or specifying the exact same pipeline again.

 ### Bumpfile